 Factors Determining the Cost of a Filling

 There is no one answer to what your filling or fillings will cost because it depends on the individual damage you have to your tooth.
 These are the different things to consider for the price of a filling:

-- The dentist doing the procedure.
-Dentists pricing may vary from one dentist to another.
+- The prices of the dentist doing the procedure may vary from other dentists.

-- What procedures will be done before the filling.
-A good example of something that will cost money before getting your filling is having an X-ray.
+- What procedures will be done before the filling?
+A good example of something that will cost money before getting your filling is the X-ray.
 Your dentist may also want to do a cleaning or removal of buildup on the teeth.
 Be sure and ask about the total cost of your visit, and not just the cost of the filling itself.

 How Much Is a Cavity Filling Without Insurance?

 One of the main factors in determining the cost of the filling has to do with which kind of material you use.
-The table below compares cavity filling cost by filling type.
+The table below compares the cavity filling cost by the filling type.

 |Cost Comparison by Filling Type|

 Direct Composite Bonding Amalgam or Silver/Metal Fillings